 Rootstocks made simple

 Fruit trees are usually grafted – that is, the top, fruiting part of the tree is attached to roots which control the size and other factors like disease resistance.
 These are known as rootstocks, and it's important to choose a tree with the right rootstock for what you want to do.
-Here's a quick guide to those you'll find at our Northallerton garden centre:
+Here's a quick guide to those you'll find at our Northallerton and NORTHALLERTON garden centre:

 M27: very dwarfing, growing to 1.8m: the best choice for decorative 'stepover' apples.